lennart-k/rustical/README.md

 The password is meant as a password you use to log in to the frontend.
 Since it's sensitive information, the secure but slow hash algorithm `argon2` is chosen.
+If you've configured OpenID Connect you can also completely omit the password.

-I recommend to generate random app tokens for each CalDAV/CardDAV client.
+I recommend to generate random app tokens for each CalDAV/CardDAV client (which can also be done through the frontend).
 These can use the faster `pbkdf2` algorithm.

 ### WebDAV Push